 (LWS) is a flexible, lightweight pure C library for implementing modern network protocols easily with a tiny footprint, using a nonblocking event loop.
 It has been developed continuously since 2010 and is used in tens of millions of devices and by thousands of developers around the world.

-LWS is Free Software available under the LGPL2 + Static Linking Exception license.
+LWS is Free Software available under the MIT license (master and later).

 LWS Core code handles generic socket lifecycle, tls, vhosts, service threads, timers etc.

 "Roles" are wire protocol implementations on top of that, isolated via an ops struct:

 LWS supports optional TLS for client or server (including client certs) on any role.